Pretty mediaeval villages; traditional Perigourdine markets, fairytale chateaux, troglodyte caves

 Dordogne Gastronomic Walk

-The Perigord is an area that makes for stimulating exploration.
-From dramatic limestone cliffs to wild wooded valleys, the region is cross crossed by marked paths linking some of France's finest fortified chateaux and hilltop fortresses.
-At the end of each day, you'll experience a delicious Perigord feast washed down with fine Cahors or Bergerac wines.
+The Perigord is renowned for its traditional gastronomy and at the end of each day, you'll experience a delicious Perigord feast washed down with fine Cahors or Bergerac wines.
 Try the gourmet fare of foie gras, truffles, confits d'oie and the walnut liqueur eau de noix.
-You stay at a grand country manor, a beautifully preserved chateau and a family-run hotel with great views.
+You stay at a grand country manor, a beautifully preserved chateau, a stylish 4 star eco-friendly hotel and a family run hotel set in the lovely traditional hamlet of Tamnies en Perigord.
 All hotels have private swimming pools.

 Not quite what you're looking for - then why not take a look at some of our similar holidays?

-Our 3-star hotel is a lovely country house, set in 3 acres of private pine woods, overlooking the Sarlat valley.
+Our 3-star hotel is a lovely country house, set in three acres of private pine woods, overlooking the Sarlat valley.

 Day 2 - Sarlat to Saint Vincent de Cosse 19km/12mi/5hr

 Sarlat has the highest concentration of mediaeval, Renaissance and C17 facades of any town in France and its richly ornamented stone buildings are protected by law.
-You feel like a time-traveller as you wander the narrow streets peeping through archways into ancient courtyards.
+You'll feel like a time traveller as you wander the narrow streets peeping through archways into ancient courtyards.
 When it's time to leave, it's down through shaded woods and pretty villages before reaching Beynac with its narrow terraces and castle perched on top of a dramatic limestone crag.
-From here it's just a short walk to Chateau Monrecours, your stunning resting place for the next two nights.
+From here it's just a short walk to Chateau de Monrecour, your stunning resting place for the next two nights.

 Day 3 - At Saint Vincent de Cosse